gruelbox/orko/README.md

 We now need to worry about security.

-On Heroku, we will deploy oco-worker as a worker dyno, which is never visible to the outside world.
-So far so good.  oco-ui is a static Javascript application, therefore security is meaningless - everything is in the open anyway.
+On Heroku, we will deploy orko-worker as a worker dyno, which is never visible to the outside world.
+So far so good.  orko-ui is a static Javascript application, therefore security is meaningless - everything is in the open anyway.
 We just have to make sure there are no secrets stored in either the JS or, to be super-safe, on the nginx server it's hosted on.
-Therefore, all our security is focused on the Web API application, oco-web.
+Therefore, all our security is focused on the Web API application, orko-web.

-oco-web hosts REST endpoints and a single web socket.
+orko-web hosts REST endpoints and a single web socket.
 Both are protected at the servlet container level; they will return HTTP status 401 if a suitable authorization header isn't included.
 This takes one of two forms.

 For the HTTP endpoints, the fairly standard: